stack_layout()

 #> → heatmap built with `geom_tile()`

-another heatmap layout.
-Therefore, you can directly add a heatmap layout
+be added to another heatmap layout.
+Therefore, you can directly add a

 .